microsoft/WindowsAppSDK/specs/AppLifecycle/Activation/AppLifecycle Activation.md

 ### Activation unregistration

-The new API will include UnregisterForXXXActivation methods for each of the supported activation kinds.
+The new ActivationRegistrationManager class will also include UnregisterForXXXActivation methods for each of the supported activation kinds.

 | API                                                          | Description                                                  |